lahol/ts-snip/README.md

 Cutting is done at I frames (ICB frames).
 Incomplete packets are ignored in the final output.

 ## DEPENDS
- * glib/gtk
+ * glib/gtk+
  * https://github.com/lahol/libtsanalyze

 ## Known issues
- * Timestamps have to be rewritten
  * Reopening and saving loses the last I frame.
 This is due to the recognition of those frames, which is only done by detecting the next pes unit.
- * Currently only grayscale preview of I frames (more due to laziness)
+ * Currently only color preview for yuv420p images, otherwise gray scale (more due to laziness)